kitihounel/csharp-course/01-arrays-and-loops.md

 ```

-The `continue` statement skip the current iteration of a loop and moves to the next one.
+The `continue` statement skips the current iteration of a loop and moves to the next one.

 ## Arrays